herickwilke/herickwilke/README.md

 - 🔭 I’m currently working at [Novisto](https://novisto.com/)

+- 👨‍💻 The current stack I'm using is Python, Angular and testing them using Pytest and Jest.

 - 🌱 I’m currently learning more about **Python** in depth and algorithms

 - 📫 How to reach me **contato@herick.dev**